Residencia Armstrong-Poventud: Architecture

 The Museum at Casa Armstrong Poventud presents the latest architectural and artistic taste in vogue at the end of the 19th century in Europe.
 For example, heavy use of glass on doors and windows.
 The glass decor used in the front door of the residence, for instance, is almost identical to those used in the Crystal Palace at the Great Exhibition of the Works of Industry of all Nations in England years earlier.
 The floral and natural motifs in the residence, are also characteristic of those comprising the new artistic expression of the Victorian Era evident in Europe and the United States in the first decades of the 20th century.

 Front door entrance

-The front door is an excellent example of doors characteristic of the Victorian era.
-It achieved two purposes: decorative but also to allow the passage of natural daylight.
-Almost all the doors in this Museum have unique majestic-style characteristics not found in doors in the capital city of San Juan, where doors are considerably simpler.
-The residence displays a harmonious appreciation for the style, as much by the architects as by the owners, of the Belle Époque.
+The front door is characteristic of Victorian-era design, combining decorative features with glazing that allows natural light into the building.
+Many of the museum's doors have distinctive decorative details.
+The residence also incorporates design elements associated with the Belle Époque.